henrybarreto/SurvivalSharp/README.md

 Actually, the plugin are under tests and changes will come in, so suggestion to improvements are so welcome, than feel free to open an issue with yours.

-*I recommend to the server difficult to be in hard to get the better experience*
+*I recommend the server difficult to be setted in hard to get the better experience*

 ### Would you like to help the project?